Why not have a sabbatical?

 Two types of sabbaticals

 Unfortunately, we can only offer external sabbaticals to teachers but internal sabbaticals in one form or the other can probably be arranged for anybody working at the department.
-However, through Erasmus+ all employees have the oppurtunity to visit one of Lund Unviersity's partner univeristites in Europe.
-More information about this at LU's Staff Pages.
+However, through Erasmus+ all employees have the opportunity to visit one of Lund University's partner universities in Europe.
+More information about this at Lund University's Staff Pages.

 Six years you shall sow your field, and six years you shall prune your vineyard, and gather in their yield; but in the seventh year there shall be a Sabbath of complete rest for the land, a Sabbath for the Lord.
 Leviticus 25: 3-4